 Consider what you’ll do with everything currently kept in the garage, too.
 If it is full of garden tools and your lawnmower, you’ll need to factor a new garden building or shed into your plans; if it’s where you keep your chest freezer, you’ll need to work out where it can be moved to — or whether you can live without it.
 If you really have no room anywhere else for these things, perhaps a partial garage conversion (or a conversion that has lots of storage space set aside within it) will work better for you.

 How much do garage conversions cost?

-Another factor to consider when costing your garage conversion is the perceived value that it will add to your home.
+Another factor to consider when costing garage conversions is the perceived value that it will add to your home.
 Check the value of houses in your area, if there is little off-road parking, homes with garages might be valued higher than those without.
 Unless the added space is vital, don’t run the risk of reducing the value of your own home.

-A partial conversion should cost less, but not by much.
+Partial garage conversions should cost less, but not by much.
 Fewer materials will be needed, but services, such as electrics and plumbing, will still have to be installed and budgeted for.